-1. Akal Takht.
-Located in the Harmandir Sahib complex in Amritsar, Punjab, this is one of the five takhts of the Sikhs and is considered as the most sacred sites among the devotees.
+Located in the Harmandir Sahib complex in Amritsar, this is one of the Five Takhts of the Sikhs and is considered the most sacred site among the devotees.

-4. Mandir Mata Lal Devi.
-The Mata Lal Devi Temple is considered as a sacred Hindu temple dedicated to a 20th-century bespectacled female saint known by the name of Lal Devi.
+The Mata Lal Devi Temple is considered a sacred Hindu temple dedicated to a 20th-century bespectacled female saint known by the name of Lal Devi.
 An interesting belief about the temple is that if any childless couple offers prayer here, they are blessed with a child.

 Tarn Taran district is known for its religious prominence.
 It is located at an approximate distance of 439, 1,941, 1,715, 2,564 km from Delhi, Kolkata, Mumbai, and Bengaluru respectively.
 Here is how you can travel to this place following the below-mentioned means of public transportation.

-By Air.
 Tarn Taran Sahib doesn’t have an airport.
-The nearest airport from the town is the Sri Guru Ram Dass Jee International Airport and is located about 11 kilometres northwest of the Amritsar city.
+The nearest airport from the town is the Sri Guru Ram Dass Jee International Airport and is located about 11 kilometers northwest of Amritsar city.
 From Tarn Taran, the airport is 40 km.

 Considered as the busiest and largest aerodrome of Punjab, it sees major airlines connecting to and fro with other cities.
-It is interesting to know that during the fiscal year of 2017-2018, it was considered as the fastest-growing airports of our country.
+It is interesting to know that during the fiscal year of 2017-2018, it was considered the fastest-growing airport in our country.
 As far as India is concerned, it was ranked as the 6th best regional airport in Central Asia in 2019.
 As you land at the airport, take any public transport to reach your destination.